 President Trump loves a lot of things.
-But perhaps his greatest, most ardent passion is waking up bright and early to watch Fox and Friends, his favourite FOX News show.
+But perhaps his greatest, most ardent passion is waking up bright and early to watch Fox and Friends, his favorite FOX News show.
 So when one Democratic gubernatorial candidate wanted get the president's attention, he knew just where to air his new campaign ad.

 Richard Madaleno, a Maryland state senator, is currently running for governor in his state.
 In 2007, he became the first openly gay member of the state's general assembly, and if he's elected come November, he'd be Maryland's first openly gay governor, according to the Hill.
 In his new campaign ad that aired during Fox and Friends Thursday, he explains that he wants to "stand up to Donald Trump," listing off the things he's done as a state legislator—defending Planned Parenthood, working to ban assault weapons, and supporting public schools—"that already infuriate him."